clssn/numato-gpio/README.md

 Usually the device will be owned by user `root` and group `dialout`.
 The common way of getting r/w permission for your user is, to join the `dialout` group like `sudo adduser your_username dialout`.

-## One-off exection of numato-gpio's numato-discover with uvx
+## One-off execution of numato-gpio's numato-discover with uvx

 To test whether your devices can be found, run the command-line interface like